wotakumoe/wotaku/docs/guides/music/echo.md

 ### Installing extension
-Extensions are mix of `.eapk` and `.apk`. `.eapk` ones will be installed without any extra steps.
-But for `.apk`, you have to install it like normal apps.
+Extensions are a mix of `.eapk` and `.apk` files. `.eapk` files are installed automatically, but `.apk` files need to be installed manually like regular apps.

 ::: tabs